About 3D Soft-Touch LASIK

 What To Expect

 First performed here at our Nashville, TN practice by our surgeons, 3D Soft-Touch LASIK is a technique that utilizes a high-definition microsurgical system to provide our eye surgeons with a clear, in-depth view of the patient's eye.
 At Wang Vision Institute, LASIK is an incredibly fast, effective vision correction surgery that results in little to no pain.
 Typically, the procedure lasts a mere ten minutes from start to finish.
-Prior to beginning the treatment, the patient's eyes will be completely numbed with special eye drops to maximize comfort.
+Prior to beginning the treatment, the patient's eyes will be completely numbed with anesthetic eye drops to maximize comfort.
 Next, a suction device will be placed over each eye to prevent blinking.
 (Those receiving LASIK won't be able to see this device and will not feel anything but a little pressure on the eye.)
-Once the eye is secured, Dr. Wang or Dr. Frenkel will use the innovative laser to gently introduce a very thin corneal flap.
-He will then delicately fold the flap upward and use the laser to recontour the underlying corneal tissue.
-Once this is finished, he will move the flap back into its proper position, allowing it to self-heal with no stitches.
+Once the eye is secured, our Wang Vision Institute ophthalmologists will use the innovative laser to gently introduce a very thin corneal flap.
+They will then delicately fold the flap upward and use the laser to recontour the underlying corneal tissue.
+Once this is finished, they will move the flap back into its proper position, allowing it to self-heal with no stitches.
 Almost all individuals who undergo bladeless 3D LASIK will have clear vision within one day.

 Follow-Up after lasik